Quiz: Can You Guess What These Car Parts Are?: Howstuffworks

 Axle shafts attach the car wheels to the gears and form part of the transmission, which allows the wheels to turn.

 A blower motor moves either hot or cool air (depending on your air-conditioning selection) through the vents of your car and into the cabin.

 A brake light switch is a link between your brake pedal and your brake lights.
 Every time you press your brake pedal, the switch is activated. which then turns your brake lights on, alerting people behind you that you are slowing down.

 Can you really and accurately name this car part?

 This is a major component of the braking system for your vehicle.
 When you apply the brakes, the brake disks clamp to the rotor, slowing the car down.

-An engine component, the camshaft is needed to open and close the engine valves.
+A vital engine component, the camshaft is needed to open and close the engine valves.
 It consists of a metal shaft that is placed in line with the engine cylinders.